-Responsible for Safeguarding & Behaviour
+Responsible for Chair, Safeguarding & Legal Support

 My name is Rachel and I am new to governance having started with CWA in early 2023.
 I have a child who is currently in Y1 at the school.
 I am a government solicitor with transferable skills appropriate to school governance, to be able to analyze and critique potential attainment gaps and pinpoint opportunities for both school and pupil improvement for example.
 I have a strong interest in all aspects of safeguarding and that our children should always come first.